Dictum-SM/state/README.md

 2. Unlock credentials used to manage declarative resources such as access tokens stored in ansible-vault.

 Do not use scripts to deploy configurations or manage any aspect of an environment because they can not be undone by invoking binary operations used by the DSM.
 If a scripted process is needed to deploy a configuration, using ansible would be preferable, because the delete play in the playbook can be used to undefine the configuration of the apply play.

+## Integration with a GitOps CD

+GitOps CD providers such as Flux and Argo can also be integrated with the DSM by allowing their git write backs to modify the DSM environment repo which the DSM would then apply the changed configurations during subsequent DSM runs.

 ## Misc
 For Ansible each resource must be written in a playbook with two plays that can be called by a common delete and apply variable.
 Therefore, every playbook should be written to execute one of two plays with a common agreed upon variable where one play performs an apply operation and the second play performs the inverse operation that will completely revert the changes of the apply play.